Of crooked cucumbers, overgrown carrots and holey apples

 Von krummen Gurken, verwachsenen Karotten und löchrigen Äpfeln

-It doesn't matter whether it's the EU cucumber regulation or extremely picky customers in retail.
-As a rule, only fruit and vegetable products that have hardly any faults or visual defects end up on the sales counters in German supermarkets - after all, the eye eats with them.
-However, the reality on the farmer's field is different: every year, tons of the best fruit and vegetables are left to rot or end up in the feeding troughs of livestock.
+Regardless of whether it is the EU cucumber regulation or extremely picky customers in retail.
+As a rule, only fruit and vegetables with hardly any defects or visual defects reach the sales counters of German supermarkets - after all, you eat with your eyes too.
+The reality in the farmers' fields, however, is different: every year, tons of the best fruit and vegetables are left to rot or end up in the feed troughs of livestock.
 This means that farmers cannot get rid of up to 40% of their harvest at all (!).
 Why is that?
-Mainly it has to do with the EU specifications for the trade classes into which products from agricultural cultivation are divided.
-However, this is only about optical properties, the taste and the fruit quality are not taken into account:
+It mainly has to do with the EU specifications for the trade classes into which agricultural products are divided.
+However, this is exclusively about visual properties; the taste and quality of the fruit are not taken into account:

 fruit and vegetables

-Characteristics common to all classes: whole, firm, sound, clean, pesticide residues are limited to an acceptable level, free of foreign smell and taste, free from pests, free from damage caused by pests, free from excessive moisture, sufficiently developed (ripe) .
+Common characteristics of all classes: whole, firm, sound, clean, residues of plant protection products are limited to a safe level, free from foreign odor and taste, free from pests, free from damage caused by pests, free from excessive moisture, sufficiently developed (ripe).

 The packaging must be stable to protect the products.

-• Commercial class Extra (H. Extra) highest quality; free from any defect (entire, smooth, firm, turgid), well formed, uniform in color, equal in size.
+• Commercial class Extra (H. Extra) highest quality; free from any defects (whole, smooth, firm, plump), well formed, uniform color, same size.

-• Commercial class II (H. II) medium quality; major errors, major color deviations are permissible.
-In any case, the minimum properties must be observed.
-Almost all organic items carry the H. II.
+• Trade class II (H. II) medium quality; major defects, major color deviations are permitted.
+In any case, the minimum properties must be met.
+Almost all organic products carry the H. II.

 Source: Wikipedia

-Although we are already trying to react to retail's obsession with beauty with commercial class II, this is not enough for us at Antidote.
-Since the optical properties really don't play a role in cold juicing , when we buy our ingredients that are 100% organically grown, we try to buy up the rejects that the retail trade doesn't think are sellable.
+Although trade class II is already an attempt to respond to the retail industry's obsession with beauty, that is not enough for us at Antidote.
+Since the visual properties really do not play a role in cold juicing , when purchasing our 100% organically grown ingredients, we try to buy up the rejects that retailers consider unsaleable.
 This has many advantages for you, the consumer, but also for us as manufacturers:

-• We rarely interfere with retail when purchasing, so we know exactly where our organic ingredients come from.
+• We hardly interfere with retailers when purchasing and therefore know exactly where our organic ingredients come from.

-• Since nobody else wants these goods in the first place, we can achieve slightly lower prices when purchasing them, which we pass on in full in the price of our juice.
-This means that the Antidote Juice is just as delicious for you - but a little cheaper than our competitors - great, isn't it?
+• Since no one else wants this product, we can achieve slightly lower prices when purchasing, which we pass on in full in the price of our juice.
+This means that Antidote Juice is just as tasty for you - but a little cheaper than our competitors' - great, right?

-• The farmers and traders are happy to now have a buyer for these goods, they no longer have to worry about them and they earn more from their harvest.
+• The farmers and traders are happy to now have a buyer for these goods, no longer have to worry about it and earn more from their harvest.

-• A new market (we are talking about B-goods or commercial class III) is emerging, with the result that the prices for organic fruit and vegetables in retail should also fall in the long term.
+• A new market (we are talking about B-goods or trade class III) is emerging, which means that in the long term the prices for organic fruit and vegetables in retail should also fall.

-By the way: slowly but surely something is happening - we are not the only ones with this approach!
-The three Berlin students Giacomo Blume, Moritz Glück and Daniel Plath published their diploma thesis ' Ugly Fruits ', a concept for the widespread sale of ugly vegetables and have already won the ADC Junior Award 2013 from the Bauhaus University in Weimar in the category of holistic communication.
-You are now planning to open your first store, starting in our capital Berlin.
+By the way: Slowly but surely something is happening - we are not the only ones with this approach!
+The three Berlin students Giacomo Blume, Moritz Glück and Daniel Plath published a concept for the widespread distribution of ugly vegetables in their thesis ' Ugly Fruits ' and were able to win the ADC Junior Award 2013 from the Bauhaus University Weimar in the Holistic Communication category.
+They are now planning to open their first shop, starting in our capital city Berlin.

-Please never forget: We do our best, but you as a customer have the real power to change something.
-Conscious eating should go hand in hand with conscious consumer behavior, it doesn't matter whether the cucumber is crooked or straight or the apple has a bump, as long as they taste just as delicious as the fruit models.
+Please never forget: We do our best, but you as the customer have the real power to change something.
+Conscious nutrition should go hand in hand with conscious consumer behavior.
+It doesn't matter if the cucumber is crooked or straight or the apple has a bump, as long as they taste just as delicious as the models among the fruits.

-If you would like to learn more about the topic, it is best to take a look at the further information at Ugly-Fruits .
-We are also happy to provide you with advice and action by e-mail or in the comments.
+If you would like to find out more about the topic, you should take a look at the additional information at Ugly-Fruits .
+We are also happy to provide you with advice and support via email or in the comments.

 know what you consume!